Build5Nines/exam-assessments/README.md

 This model of how to perform an Exam Self Assessment gew out of a concept that [Dan Patrick](https://twitter.com/deltadan) practices and recommends to use when studying for certification exams.
 [Chris Pietschmann](https://pietschsoft.com) collaborated with Dan to put together these Self Assessments so other have an easy to use tool for better exam study preparation!

-_P.S.
-I know there's only an AZ-103 self assessment right now.
-The goal is to add self assessments for additional certification exams over time. :)_

 ### How are these self assessments licensed?

 This project is licensed under the [MIT License](https://github.com/Build5Nines/exam-assessments/blob/master/LICENSE).
 Feel free to use these as you need; as is.
 Keep in mind that all exam Objective Domain info/text is copyright by the vendor that creates/maintains the certification exam.